Big Cats in Crisis - The Big Cat Sanctuary

 The CBAS team dropped Rori off at the Natuurhulpcentrum in Belgium on 16 August.
 He’ll stay there until the lion rescue centre, his forever home, is ready at the Sanctuary.
 Rori was very calm on his arrival at his temporary home – and he is huge!

-Yuna arrives at the Big Cat Sanctuary
+Yuna arrives at The Big Cat Sanctuary

 Three-year-old lioness Yuna was found living with a young male lion in a 3x4m concrete enclosure – probably kept for the illegal breeding trade.
-Heavy shelling had made the male aggressive towards Yuna, and she was moved to the Wild Animals Rescue Centre.
+Heavy shelling had made the male aggressive towards Yuna and she was moved to the Wild Animals Rescue Centre.
 But debris from a huge missile attack, falling close to her new enclosure, caused Yuna a severe concussion and PTSD, leading to a total loss of coordination.
 A video shared by IFAW went viral, showing Yuna cowering in her enclosure, growling and in clear distress.

 It was imperative that Yuna be evacuated straight to her new home at the Sanctuary where she could begin to heal from her trauma.